pontem-network/LumioVibe/.openhands/microagents/lumiovibe.md

 ### Phase 4: React Frontend

 <IMPORTANT>
+⚠️⚠️⚠️ CRITICAL: USE MAPPED DOCKER PORT ⚠️⚠️⚠️

+The runtime has pre-allocated ports that are mapped from Docker to host:
+- `$APP_PORT_1` - PRIMARY port for user-facing frontend (50000-54999 range)
+- `$APP_PORT_2` - SECONDARY port for agent testing (55000-59999 range)

+You MUST use `$APP_PORT_1` for the main dev server!
+Any other port will NOT be accessible to the user.

-⚠️⚠️⚠️ VITE HOT RELOAD - CRITICAL RULE ⚠️⚠️⚠️
+⚠️⚠️⚠️ VITE HOT RELOAD - NEVER RESTART ⚠️⚠️⚠️

 Vite has HOT MODULE REPLACEMENT (HMR).
-Once you start `pnpm dev --host`, the server automatically reloads when files change.
+Once started, it automatically reloads when files change.

-**DO NOT restart the dev server after editing files!**
+**The dev server runs ONCE for the entire session - NEVER restart it!**
 - ❌ WRONG: Stop server → Edit file → Start server again
+- ❌ WRONG: Restart server to apply changes
 - ✅ CORRECT: Keep server running → Edit file → Browser auto-updates

-The server should run ONCE and stay running throughout the entire session!
-Only restart if you see actual server errors (not file/compilation errors).
+Only restart if you see actual SERVER crash (not file/compilation errors).
 </IMPORTANT>

 ```bash